the iota project

 Marty is a passionate developer from the Worcester and Central Mass area.
 He's had a hand in many mobile titles out of MassDiGI a student manned organization.
 Handling everything from production leadership to programming a pudgy germ who squeals when you poke him.
 He now works here at DreamSail yelling in programmer's office about anime and Chipotle and perpetually adding more hazard lines to the game.

-A year ago, you would find Cindy in a biochemistry laboratory.
+A few years ago, you would find Cindy in a biochemistry laboratory.
 Although the lab coat fit, this girl cast aside biofuel enzyme isolation when a game designer helped display her protein in VR.
 Now Cindy can be spotted devouring programming languages with a chaser of business strategy.
 The snarky scientist spends her days glaring at graphs with 20 tabs of game industry research open on her web browser.

 Nestled in the heart of NYC, our studio serves as a creative and cultural hub.